freddie-renyard/med-coding-course/learning_points.md

 By the end of the seminar, clinicians should:
 - Understand the CSV format
-- Understand what constitutes ?machine readable? data and what considerations clinicians must make to maximise this
+- Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this
 - Understand the different data types in a table - strings, integers, floats
 - Understand the broad uses of this type of information